top of page

 2. Registration Area

-If you need to see a doctor or nurse practitioner, you will be sent to the registration desk to provide your Medicare number, as well as your address and other contact information.
-Using this information, an ED chart is made.
+After being assessed by the triage nurse, you will be sent to the registration desk to provide your Medicare number, address, and other contact information.
+Using this information, your ED chart is made.
 Your chart is a permanent record of the tests and treatments the doctors and nurses perform while you are in the ED.

-Once you finish registering with the registration clerk, you will be directed either to the waiting room, non-acute care or acute care areas.
+Once you have registered, you will be directed to the waiting room, non-acute care, or acute care areas.

 3. Main Waiting Room